Information in English

 Children under the age of 18 are automatically registered for child benefits and their families receive child allowance every 3 months.
 You can read more on the web page Life in Denmark.

 If you are working legally in Denmark, you will be covered by the Danish health insurance system.
-You can read more about this at the Life in Denmark website (see useful links) or in the document below.
+You can read more about this at the Life in Denmark website (see useful links).

 Frederiksberg has a well-developed public transport infrastructure with metro, S-trains, buses, bike lanes and car parks.

 How to exchange your foreign driver license